-SUBJECT: Approval of the 2020 Public Transportation Agency Safety Plan
+SUBJECT: Approval of the 2022 Public Transportation Agency Safety Plan

-The Federal Transit Administration (FTA) of the U.S. Department of Transportation requires any state or local governmental authority or any other operator of a public transportation system that receives Federal financial assistance under 49 U.S.C Chapter 53 to have a Public Transportation Agency Safety Plan in place by July 20, 2020.
-Over the past year, the Transit Department has created this plan using the FTA's template.
-The plan includes all elements required by the FTA.
+The Federal Transit Administration (FTA) of the U.S. Department of Transportation required any State, local governmental authority, or any other operator of a public transportation system that receives Federal financial assistance under 49 U.S.C Chapter 53 to review its Public Transportation Agency Safety Plan (PTASP) annually and to make updates as needed.
+During the past year the Transit Department has continued implementation of its PTASP and has conducted its annual review.
+As a result, the Department has found a need to make several changes to the plan.

-The FTA requires Council approval of the PTASP as part of plan certification process.
+The FTA requires Council approval of any changes to the PTASP as part of the plan certification process.
 If the Council does not approve the plan, the FTA will no longer provide financial assistance to the City under 49 U.S.C.
 Chapter 53.